cog1to/expressvpn-tray/README.md

 Requires Gtk3 for building and running since it's using Gtk3's StatusIcon for controlling system tray.

+The logic relies on the `expressvpn` CLI utility output, so there's a chance it could break with the next released version of ExpressVPN.
+In that case, feel free to file an issue here, so I can update the code.

 ## Building

 It's just a python script, duh.